gavinrozzi/grwebsite/content/publication/tax-abatements/index.md

 publication = "In *Election 2017: The Policy Priorities of New Jersey College Students*,  William J. Hughes Center for Public Policy at Stockton University."

 # Abstract and optional shortened version.
-abstract = "I present a summary of some of the current issues involving the administration of state & local tax abatement policy and its effects on revenues of taxing entities within the municipality.
-Speciifc emphasis is made on the impact o Payment in Lieu of Taxes (PILOT).
-I also present some possible policy solutions that can be considered to address some of the excesses of current tax abatement policy in New Jersey." summary = "I present a summary of some of the current issues involving the administration of state & local tax abatement policy and its effects on revenues of taxing entities within the municipality."
+abstract = "New Jersey municipalities can grant tax abatements, which allow for a significant reduction or elimination of property taxes paid to local government by certain types of development projects.
+Currently, New Jersey law gives municipalities broad discretion to grant tax abatements; the vast majority of abatements negotiated between municipalities and developers do not provide for any revenue to taxing entities other than the municipal government – such ascounties, fire districts and boards of education.
+This is because existing state law does not require themunicipality to distribute the revenue derived from abatements as they do regular property taxes collected from other properties with their borders."

+summary = ""

 # Featured image thumbnail (optional)
-image_preview = "Rozzi tax abatements.jpg"
+image_preview = ""

 # Is this a selected publication? (true/false)
 selected = true